maxherre/equities-database-tool/README.md

 3. create new databases with higher resolution data i.e intraday.

+4. currently the tickers are imported from .csv files.
+I like to change that to fetch the tickers directly from some web source.

-4. integration into a cloud platform (probably Microsoft Azure)
+5. integration into a cloud platform (probably Microsoft Azure)

+## Credit

+I'd like to thank Alex Reed and Stuart Jamieson for providing excellent python/finance educational content for free to the world.
+Their work inspired this project and has taught me a ton.
+Go check them out!

+**Alex:**
+linkedin.com/in/alex-reed
+github.com/areed1192

+**Stuart:**
+linkedin.com/in/stuart-jamieson
+github.com/Stuj79